bismuthfoundation/hypernode/doc/Notes.md

 keep a table with only signatures of previous rounds. for sir 0, use whole prev_round hash instead of last blocks? (= hash of all the blocks hashes)

+for past rounds, fetch one round in a single go. get round total hash and # of sources from peers, take the biggest from our peers, fetch from him. check on receive. if he lied, issue a tx and ignore him for a while. add a message for that.

 # TODO

 Check time > slot begin + delta not to send block too fast

+When receiving a block, if last calculation of forger was not in that slot, refresh.